Focaccia: An Easy Recipe to Transport You

 chelsea-headshot.jpg

 Chelsea is one third of the Euro Travel Coach team (and is the daughter of the other two thirds of the team, Greg and Betsy).
 She has a passion for food and wine and has a background in hospitality.
 She attended Cornell University's School of Hotel Administration and interned with two of New York City's best restaurant groups.
 She also worked at the number one wine auction house in the United States, Chicago's Hart Davis Hart Wine Co.
 There, she organized various wine centric events for HDH's most valuable clients.
-She and her husband moved to Copenhagen, Denmark in 2016 and then to Bristol, UK in 2018 before moving back to the US in December 2019.
-They traveled extensively throughout Europe during their time living there.
-Her expertise in food and wine and her experience living abroad helps her to find amazing accommodations, delicious restaurants, and unique experiences for Euro Travel Coach clients.
+She and her husband moved to Copenhagen, Denmark in 2016 and then to Bristol, UK in 2018 and traveled through Europe extensively during their time living abroad.
+Her expertise in food and wine and her experience living in Europe helps her to find amazing accommodations, delicious restaurants, and unique experiences for Euro Travel Coach clients.